 ½” tempered glass is what we have found to be ideal for our installs here in South West Florida.
 It allows us to create our beautiful frameless, jewel box like, wine features while also being functional and stable for refrigerated wine enclosures.
-And here, it is hot, it’s humid, and we have had no issues with condensation using ½” tempered glass.
+Here in South Florida, it is hot, it’s humid, and we have had no issues with condensation using ½” tempered glass.

 *Note: When you have your cooling systems installed, be mindful of where the vents point!
 Cold air directed at the glass is sure to cause condensation.